 Standing Committees: constitutionally mandated by the CUR Constitution and Bylaws.
 These committees cannot be modified or sunset without a vote of the General Council.
 These committees include the following:

-Continuing Committees: standing committees established by the Executive Board and deemed necessary to the ongoing work of CUR.
+Continuing Committees: committees established by the Executive Board and deemed necessary to the ongoing work of CUR.
 These committees include the following:

 Award Review Committees: committees established to solicit and review application for CUR awards.
 These committees include the following: